timothypratley/justice/README.md

     (map :entity/name (j/q (_ancestor [:entity/name "Justice"])))
     ;=> ("Good Child" "Bad Child")

+`defq` is in fact creating a reusable rule.
 Rules can have their direction reversed, using the `_` reverse lookup convention, analogous to how attribute lookup can be reversed.
 This expression can be read informally as "Who has an ancestor named Justice?"